hotmeshio/samples-typescript/README.md

 # HotMesh TypeScript Examples

 This repo demonstrates the use of HotMesh in a TypeScript environment.
-The examples shown are traditional TypeScript functions, but they are run as **reentrant processes**.
-It's invisible to the developer, but the functions are executed in a distributed environment, with all the benefits of a distributed system, including fault tolerance, scalability, and high availability.
+The examples shown are traditional TypeScript functions.
+But they are run as **reentrant processes** and are executed in a distributed environment, with all the benefits of a distributed system, including fault tolerance, scalability, and high availability.

 All state-related code is managed by Redis.
-Write functions in your own preferred style, and HotMesh will handle the function execution. *Write functions according to your business case, not according to the limitations of your tools.*
+Write functions in your own preferred style, and HotMesh will handle the function execution.

 ## Understanding State Management